24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 TIP 11: SCHEDULE YOUR CREATIVE TIME

-Hopefully this tip is self-explanatory – if something is important to you then you need to block time in your schedule to dedicate to it, especially in December.
-Protect that time and treat it in the same way as you would a medical appointment, i.e. turn up on time, turn off your phone, and focus on the reason you’re there.
+Hopefully this tip is self-explanatory; if something is important to you then you need to block time in your schedule for it, especially in December.
+Protect that time and treat it in the same way you would a medical appointment, i.e. turn up on time, turn off your phone, and focus on the reason you’re there.

 TIP 12: CHOOSE ONE THING TO ACCOMPLISH EACH DAY